Micrometeoroid Avoidance Zone Policies and Procedures

 • Accepted proposals are subject to science review by members of the Instruments Division (INS).
 INS will inspect each program for overly restrictive special requirements and will ask observers to loosen those requirements where possible.
 Science reviews occur through the cycle.

 • The LRP will be constructed initially without NIRSpec MSA observations, with an aim to minimizing the placement of observations in the MAZ.
-The initial LRP will be completed in ~1.5 months.
+The initial LRP is usually completed in ~1.5 months.

 • NIRSpec MSA observations will be added once the initial LRP is in place, generally choosing orientations that place the observations outside the MAZ;

-• It may be necessary to place observations in the MAZ to maintain efficient use of telescope time.
+• It is likely that observations will be scheduled in the MAZ to maintain efficient use of telescope time.

 • The LRP will be constructed to avoid pointing in the direction of major meteor showers.